-People tend to assume architects look forward to someday doing their own home, but I was definitely on the fence about it.
+People tend to assume architects look forward to doing their own home, but we were definitely on the fence about it.
+It’s one of those things that’s equal parts intimidating and exciting.
 Then we found a pretty special lot, high on a bluff overlooking the Kansas City skyline and big Kansas City sunsets, and decided to pull the trigger.

 The house went through so many iterations…budgets and fussing, at least six designs…that I’m not even sure what to say here anymore.
 Ultimately, it’s a straightforward, budget-conscious plan, suited for how we live, that tries to be responsive to the patterns present in the neighborhood.
 Simple forms, regular window layouts, porches, chimneys, discreet garages, horizontal siding.